LearnLab/dashboard/README.md

-# dashboard
-Front-end test for Venturit
+This is a Dashboard application created as a frontend test for Venturit